L’ANSE AU SABLE

 The Macdonald Student-Run Ecological Garden, (MSEG) now cultivates close to 2 acres of land on the Macdonald Campus Farm and within the Morgan Arboretum.

-Students from a wide range of disciplines practice organic agriculture to produce a variety of crops which are sold to McGill university staff and students and the community at large.
+Students from a wide range of disciplines practice agriculture to produce a variety of crops which are sold to McGill university staff and students and the community at large.
 MSEG is striving to expose students to the daily challenges and accomplishments of running a farm, while working towards a global vision of bringing sustainable agricultural practices to the forefront of the university.

 MIEL ET FROMAGE